-Pre- employment checks
+9. Pre-appointment vetting checks

 In accordance with the recommendations set out in KCSIE and the requirements of the Education (Independent School Standards) Regulations 2014 the School carries out a number of pre- employment checks in respect of all prospective employees.